 This is the walking diary of Lonewalker.
-My real name is Stuart Greig and I’m an IT consultant working for an American software company, in the UK.
-I walk the hills at weekends and spend at least two weeks of every year completing a long distance path somewhere in the UK.
-Before I go any further into my walking history, you should be aware of some of my personal history….
+My real name is Stuart Greig and I’m an IT consultant specialising in the delivery of Salesforce solutions, working for a Manchester-based systems integrator.
+I walk the hills at weekends and try and spend at least two weeks of every year completing a long distance path somewhere in the UK.
+However, before I go any further you should be aware of some of my personal history….

 When I think about it, I actually feel quite deprived.
 I only discovered the joys of the outdoors in my 40’s, many years beyond what most people would agree is my prime.
 My parents took us on day trips to places I now consider prime walking areas like the Peak District and North Wales, but we never ventured far from the car and although we were all quite trim and fit, it never crossed our minds to walk any further than we needed to.

 I joined the cubs for a short period, but like many of the activities undertaken in my formative years, including the trombone and the air cadets, the cubs lasted only a few short weeks before I was bored and dropped out.
 This meant I never went on any of the camping or hiking expeditions that people of my age did at the time.
 I’m not sure I would have appreciated them at the time either.
-Although many of my friends spoke excitedly on a Monday morning in school of walks they had enjoyed across Kinder Scout and Mam Tor the previous weekend.
-I just thought “daft sods, fancy tramping across hills all weekend when you could be enjoying yourself”.
+Although many of my friends spoke excitedly on a Monday morning in school of walks they had enjoyed to places like Kinder Scout and Mam Tor, I just thought “daft sods, fancy tramping across hills all weekend when you could be enjoying yourself”.

 The Later Years